swve/gitstorykit/README.md

-GitStoryKit is a little development kit that can be used to develop apps and software that enables git time travel, the library is in early development and is designed for simplicity.

-GitStoryKit is heavily used in GitStory
+GitStoryKit is a little development kit that can be used to develop apps and software that enables git time travel, the library is in early development and is designed for simplicity, it is heavily used in GitStory

 The following Git clients are supported :
 - GitHub ✅
-- Gitlab ⏳ (on development)
-- BitBucket ⏳ (on development)
+- GitLab ⏳ (on development)

 ## Usage